plone/plone.api/docs/contribute/develop.md

 - bootstraps `zc.buildout`,
 - fetches all dependencies,
 - builds Plone,
-- runs all tests and
+- runs all tests, and
-- generates documentation so you can open it locally later on.
+- generates documentation so that you can open it locally later on.

 Other commands that you may want to run: